Whenua Haumanu , Nurturing the land through exploring pastoral farming

 Overview

 Led by Massey University, Whenua Haumanu is the cornerstone of MPI’s portfolio of regenerative agriculture projects.
-It's New Zealand's most comprehensive programme on the effects of conventional and regenerative pastoral practices.
+It's New Zealand's most comprehensive programme on the effects of contemporary and regenerative pastoral practices.

 This seven year project brings together universities, Crown Research Institutes and industry partners to assess the suitability and relevance of regenerative agriculture in New Zealand.